ibm-cloud-docs/vpc/vsi_is_profiles.md

 ### Understanding the naming rule of the profiles
 {: #profiles-naming-rule}

-The following information describes the naming rule of the profiles.
+The following information describes the profile naming rule.

 The first character represents the profile families.
 Different profile families have different ratios of vCPU to memory and other characteristics that are designed for different workloads.

 - "b": balanced family of profiles
 - "c": compute family of profiles (higher on the CPUs)
 - "m": memory family of profiles (higher on the memory)